 5 Steps to Using MBSE to Enhance Automated Software Testing

-There are many challenges inherent in the deployment of large, complex software systems and Systems of Systems (SoSs).
-To address the intricacies of the design, development, testing, integration, and maintenance of these software systems, IDT has developed a technical approach that utilizes Automated Software Testing combined with Model Based System Engineering (MBSE) and Development (MBSD).
+By Phil Monte–There are many challenges inherent in the deployment of large, complex software systems and Systems of Systems (SoSs).
+To address the intricacies of the design, development, testing, integration, and maintenance of these software systems, IDT has developed a technical approach that utilizes Automated Software Testing combined with Model-Based Systems Engineering (MBSE) and Development (MBSD).
 “MBSE is the formalized application of modeling to support systems requirements, design, analysis, verification, and validation activities beginning in the conceptual design phase and continuing throughout development and later life cycle phases.”

 The MBSE approach enhances specification and design quality, reuse of system specifications, components and design artifacts, and communications among the development team.
 Typically when implementing MBSE/MBSD, all relationships and requirements throughout the entire system lifecycle are centrally managed through the use of a System Modeling tool.
 System requirements are linked directly to system Use Cases, or behavioral threads in the system behavioral model.